 Using the Real Exchange Rate, I was able to calculate what the price of the bundle and the stand-alone would be in US$.
 This allows me to compare where Microsoft office is the cheapest.
 I can then compare rates to see if their pricing strategy is related to the piracy rate in that country.

 Effect of Microsoft’s Bundling Policy

-For example: in the Eurozone countries, you are better off buying the bundle that an individual program but in countries like India and Russia where piracy rates are high, you might just buy the stand alone program.
+For example: in the Eurozone countries, you are better off buying the bundle that an individual program.
+However, in countries like India and Russia where piracy rates are high, you might just buy the stand-alone application.
 The Office Suite and Standalone programs are cheapest in Russia and most expensive in Japan.